SCOPE OF THIS CHAPTER

 It is important that during the assessment practitioners see the child alone, so that their wishes and feelings can be sought.Manager's endorsement of plan and timescales

-Managers are required to maintain visible oversight of the assessment and this should take place within 7 days.
-They should comment on the assessment plan and their views of the timescales recommended by the Social Worker and family.
+Managers are required to maintain visible oversight of the assessment and this will take place in the agreed timescale for each individual assessment.
+They should comment on the assessment plan and their views of the timescales recommended by the social worker and family; within the worker's supervision.

-Assessments completed by reception team Social Workers should usually be completed between 10 and 20 working days.
+Assessments should be completed within 45 working days.
 However, sometimes a shorter deadline will be required in the interests of the child(ren) concerned.

 - Be aware of any health and safety risks to staff when visiting and make appropriate plans;

-- See the child alone (within 24 hours if subject to S47 enquiry and within 3 working days if assessment arising because it is considered child may be in need).
+- See the child alone (within 24 hours if subject to S47 enquiry and within 5 working days if assessment arising because it is considered child may be in need);

-Has the child been seen?
-If not, when will this be done?
+- Has the child been seen?
+If not, please consider when will this be done, and case note clearly.

 2.4 Child Protection Only